 Address: 308 W Main St, Visalia, CA 93291

 The Fox Theatre in Downtown Visalia was built in 1930 as part of the Fox chain of theaters that operated in the first half of the 20th century.
-The vibrant performing arts center cost $225,000 to build, which is equivalent to millions of dollars in modern currency.
+The vibrant performing arts center costs $225,000 to build, equivalent to millions of dollars in modern currency.

-The property was originally owned by William Fox, who would eventually create the 20th Century Fox movie studio.
-Today, the historic building and landmark movie palace is one of the most notable Visalia tourist attractions.
+William Fox originally owned the property and would eventually create the 20th Century Fox movie studio.
+The historic building and landmark movie palace are among the most notable Visalia tourist attractions today.

 7. Riverway Sports Park

 Address: 3611 N Dinuba Blvd, Visalia, CA 93291

 Riverway Sports Park is an expansive park managed by the Visalia Parks & Recreation Department, and it’s one of the best free things to do in Visalia since there’s no entry fee.
 The park is trendy throughout the summer and fall, when families gather at the picnic tables, use the playground, attend youth ball games, and play at the splash pad with its interactive water features.

 If you plan to visit Visalia with another family or extended family, you may want to rent out one of the arbors for a gathering.
 You’ll find barbecue grills and picnic areas available to secure with reservations through the Parks & Recreation Department Business Office on the park property.

 Suppose you’re exploring Visalia and the rest of Central California on a road trip.
 In that case, Riverway Sports Park is an excellent place to stretch your legs, especially if you’ve just arrived in town after a long journey in the car.
 If you arrive in town early and can’t check into your hotel in Downtown Visalia, consider a picnic lunch at the park and some time spent running around one of the three children’s playgrounds.